-Nalika Gajaweera is an anthropologist and research associate with the Center for Religion and Civic Culture at the University of Southern California.
-Her core research interests are in the anthropology of religion, with a specific interest in the intersections of Buddhism, race, ethno-nationalism and gender.
+Nalika Gajaweera is a research anthropologist at the Center for Religion and Civic Culture at the University of Southern California.
+Her specializations are in the anthropology of religion, with a specific interest in the intersections of Buddhism, race, ethno-nationalism and gender.
 She has studied these issues most in-depth in the context of Sri Lanka and the United States.

 Gajaweera earned her M.A and Ph.D. in anthropology from the University of California, Irvine.
-Her doctoral research examined how Buddhist ethics and practices of giving are enacted by local NGOs doing humanitarianism work in the context of two disasters: the Indian Ocean tsunami of 2004 and ethnic conflict in Sri Lanka that ended in 2009.
+Her doctoral research examined how Buddhist ethics and practices of giving shaped Sri Lankan local NGOs doing humanitarianism work in the context of two disasters: the Indian Ocean tsunami of 2004 and ethnic conflict in Sri Lanka that ended in 2009.
 Prior to graduate school, Gajaweera was a Fulbright Fellow in India and a recipient of the Richter International Fellowship to the UK.
-She graduated from Occidental College.
+She received her B.A from Occidental College.

 She has consulted international aid agencies on issues of Buddhism, ethno-religious violence and religious pluralism in Sri Lanka.
 Her teaching interests are religion and humanitarianism, anthropology of Buddhism, and spirituality and resilience.